 Her decision to raise the minimum wage is also popular with workers.
 But not with factory owner Pornthep Saksujarit.

 He employs 400 people at his plant, making sensors and other electronic components for cars and cameras.
 It is the kind of investment that is helping the north-east move away from dependence on agriculture.

 He told me the sudden rise in the minimum wage, to 300 Baht ($9; £6) a day, squeezed his margins to the point where he has had to stop workers from doing overtime.

 "We would like help from the government, with infrastructure, or cutting taxes or the price of utilities," he said.

-"But next time they want to raise the minimum wage, please do it gradually."'Die for democracy'
+"But next time they want to raise the minimum wage, please do it gradually."